spring-media/adsolutions-implementationReference/publisher/politico.md

 # Help

-If something is unclear or you have any questions, you can contact us via email:
+If something is unclear or you have any questions, feel free to contact us via email:

 __Ad Technology Team__